imlk0/runnet/README.md

-# 🔀netrun
+# 🔀runnet

-This is a lightweight container script that allows programs to run in an separate environment with a virtual network interface.
+This is a lightweight container script that allows programs to run in an separate network environment with a virtual network interface.
 It implements network interface isolation and bidirectional port mapping based on the network namespace.

 Using this tool, you can avoid the conflict of listening ports.
-And you can also map the listening port of the program to any port
+And you can also map the listening port of the program to any port.

 # Install